superfly/docs/reference/redis.html.md

 Your Redis cluster aaV829vaMVQDbi5 was deleted
 ```

-## Things you should know
+## What you should know

-Once provisioned, the primary region cannot be changed.
+Once provisioned, the database primary region cannot be changed.

 Upstash Redis is available in all Fly regions via a [private IPv6 address](/reference/private-networking#flycast) restricted to your Fly organization.
 Traffic is automatically routed to the nearest replica, or to the primary instance.
 If you plan to deploy in a single region, ensure that your database is deployed in the same region as your application.

-**Replicas do not accept writes**.
-Instead, writes are forwarded by Upstash Redis to the primary region.
-While write forwarding makes scaling to multile regions easier, writes across long geographical distances are synchronous and experience latency.
+**Replicas forward writes to the primary**.
+Replicas can't be used for fast, region-local writes.
+Writes are synchronous, and synchronous writes over geographical distance experience latency.
 Plan for this latency in your application design.

 By default, hitting the max memory limit will prevent writes.
 If you enable **eviction**, Upstash Redis will evict keys in two ways.
 First, it looks for keys marked with a TTL and evict them at random.
 In the absence of volatile keys, keys will be chosen randomly for eviction.
 This is roughly the combination of the `volatile-random` and `allkeys-random` [eviction policies available in standard Redis](https://redis.io/docs/manual/eviction/).